 The success of Rotel's budget player was down to a number of factors.

 It was an effortless, natural and convincing performer, and it could slot into the most modest of systems without fuss.

 It was also unencumbered by too many features – just the bare essentials and not much more.
 More was found under the hood, with a new bitstream DAC as well as an excellent circuit design.

 The attention to detail Rotel afforded the RCD-965BX resulted in a unit that wasn't flashy but extracted as much as it could from a piece of music.
 No player in the budget arena at the time could match its qualities.

 Marantz CD-52 MkII SE (1993)

-There were more versions of the CD-52 than you could shake a stick at.
-A case could be made for the MkII SE being the best of the lot.
+There were more versions of the CD-52 than you could shake a stick at, but a strong case could be made for the MkII SE being the best of the lot.

 The MkII was essentially an audiophile player for the budget market.
 Inside was a transformer that could carry a higher current, along with several high-spec components in the analogue and output stages.